bkinnish/ProductApi/README.md

 Project to allow Products to be retrieved, created, updated and deleted.

 Retreive a list of products.
-Future: allow custom sorting and paging.
 Allow products to be added, edited or deleted.
-There are currently no tests, as time is limited.

 ## Development